NCERT Solutions for Class 11 Biology Chapter 14 - Breathing and Exchange of Gases

 Answer:

-Hypoxia is a type of condition characterized by an inadequate or decreased supply of oxygen to the lungs.
-It is caused by several extrinsic factors such as a reduction in pO2, inadequate oxygen, etc. It can also be classified as either generalized, affecting the whole body, or local, affecting a region of the body.
+Hypoxia is a type of condition characterised by an inadequate or decreased supply of oxygen to the lungs.
+It is caused by several extrinsic factors, such as a reduction in pO2, inadequate oxygen, etc. It can also be classified as either generalised, affecting the whole body, or local, affecting a region of the body.

 Different types of hypoxia are: